AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

     2024-05-01
     ```

+1. All data is stored on S3 in `s3://openscpca-data-release/{release name}/`.
-1. You can list files in a given release as, for example,
+Therefore, you can list files in a given release as, for example,
     ```bash
     # List all releases in the 2024-05-01 release
     # If you're _not_ working on Lightsail for Research, specify your AWS profile name with `--profile openscpca`